 Apple cider vinegar has long been marketed as a cure-all for everything from indigestion to nail fungus.
 But it’s not easy to swallow and can be irritating in your mouth if taken over a long period of time.

 That’s why I like Goli Nutrition apple cider vinegar gummies.
-They are gluten-free, vegan, non-GMO, organic, unfiltered, made in the USA, and taste great without being too sugary.
+Their immunity supplements are gluten-free, vegan, non-GMO, organic, unfiltered, made in the USA, and taste great without being too sugary.
 I take 2 a day although you can take as many as 1-2 gummies 3 times a day.

 Apple cider vinegar is not only good for you healthwise, but it also helps to suppress your appetite.
 If you’re trying to lose a few extra pounds you’ll find you won’t be craving as many snacks if you take them.
 In addition to 500 mg of apple cider vinegar, Goli gummies contain vitamin B12 for energy and folate.